-One strategy is to visit dog parks when they’re likely to be empty, like the evening or early morning.
-You can also get creative and take your pup to playgrounds, tennis courts or other fenced-in areas — just make sure it’s permitted first.
+One strategy is to visit dog parks when they’re likely to be empty, like in the evening or early morning.
+You can also get creative and take your pup to playgrounds, tennis courts, or other fenced-in areas — just make sure it’s permitted first.

 Use “Do Not Pet” Clothing and Harnesses

-More on muzzles in the next section.
-For now, let’s just say this: They work.
+More on dog muzzles in the next section.
+For now, let’s say this: They work.

 Muzzles Get a Bad Rap

 There’s an undeniable stigma attached to muzzles.
 Even the word itself has become a metaphor for painful restraint.
-That’s a shame: Muzzles are safe, effective, comfortable — and often very necessary.
+That’s a shame: dog muzzles are safe, effective, comfortable, and often very necessary.